-- The High Country WDB will continue to outreach to jobseekers, employers, agency partners, stakeholders, and elected officials on the local state and federal level to promote the Board and make the public aware of its existence and all of the services available to help meet the needs of jobseekers and employers/business and industry. - The High Country WDB outreach will include providing staff assisted services to a percentage of the labor force to ensure we are meeting the needs of our customers.
-We will also provide a staff-assisted service to private businesses in the counties served by the Local Area and to private businesses that are new customers; however, this may not always be possible because new businesses and industries are not always opening or locating in the region. - The High Country WDB will always reach out and serve small businesses with fewer than 100 employees because they are a vital part of our economy and employ people in our communities that keeps our local workforce viable.
-Therefore, the High Country Workforce Development Board will provide private businesses with staff-assisted services to businesses with fewer than 100 employees. - The High Country Workforce Development Board is working on improving the Skills Gap in our area by providing classroom training, on-the-job training, and/or standardize training services to the adult participants to ensure we are developing a qualified highly skilled workforce to meet the needs of employers and business/industry.
-The WDB will strive to enroll youth in the WIOA youth program in a work-based learning activity to help develop and sustain a skilled trained workforce to meet the needs of business and industry.
+- The High Country WDB will continue to outreach to jobseekers, employers, agency partners, stakeholders, and elected officials on the local, state, and federal level to promote the Board and make the public aware of its existence and all of the services available to help meet the needs of jobseekers and employers/business and industry. - The High Country WDB outreach will include providing staff assisted services to the local labor force and private employers to ensure we are meeting the needs of our customers to include both job seekers and employers. - The High Country WDB will strive to serve small businesses with fewer than 100 employees as they are a vital part of our economy and employ people in our communities that keeps our local workforce viable. - The High Country Workforce Development Board is working on improving the Skills Gap in our area by providing classroom training, on-the-job training, and/or training services to the adult, dislocated workers, and youth participants to ensure we are developing a qualified highly skilled workforce to meet the needs of employers and business/industry.
+The WDB will strive to enroll youth in the WIOA youth program in a work-based learning activity to help develop and sustain a skilled trained workforce to meet the needs of business and industry and meet the required expenditure level of at least 20%.